DKIM Proves the Domain. Not the Agent.

 ECDSA-P256 produces shorter signatures than RSA-2048 at equivalent security level, which matters when the signature travels as an email header.
 It is also faster to verify.
 Standard DKIM commonly uses RSA; MultiMail's identity layer uses ECDSA specifically to keep the two signing systems distinct and to avoid confusion between them during verification.

-Can I verify the X-MM-Identity-Sig header without calling MultiMail's API at verification time?
+Can I verify the X-MultiMail-Identity claim without calling MultiMail's API at verification time?

 Yes.
-Retrieve your tenant's ECDSA public key once via the MultiMail API and cache it.
-Verification is entirely offline — you reconstruct the signed payload from the header fields and message body, then verify the signature against the public key.
+Fetch MultiMail's signing public key once from /.well-known/multimail-signing-key and cache it.
+Verification is then entirely offline — you split the header into its base64url payload and signature, then verify the ECDSA P-256 signature over the payload against the cached key.
 This means verification works in air-gapped audit environments and does not create a dependency on MultiMail's availability.

 What happens to DKIM if I use a custom sending domain?

-MultiMail generates DKIM DNS records for your custom domain during mailbox setup.
-You publish the TXT record at the provided selector._domainkey.yourdomain.com.
+MultiMail generates DKIM DNS records for your custom domain during domain setup (POST /v1/domains).
+You publish the TXT record at the provided selector._domainkey.yourdomain.com and confirm it via POST /v1/domains/{id}/verify.
 Standard DKIM verification will then pass for messages from your domain.
-The ECDSA identity signature is separate and is not affected by domain configuration.
+The X-MultiMail-Identity claim is separate and is not affected by domain configuration.

 If an agent sends under gated_send and the human rejects the message, is a DKIM or identity signature still created?

-No. For gated_send and gated_all flows, the message is held in the pending queue until approved.
-DKIM signing and ECDSA identity signing happen at delivery time, not at queue time.
-A rejected message never reaches the MTA and no signature is produced.
-The approval_code reference in the identity signature links approved sends back to the gating event.
+No. For gated_send and gated_all flows, the message is held for approval until a human approves it via POST /v1/oversight/decide.
+DKIM signing and the X-MultiMail-Identity claim are produced at delivery time, not while the message is held.
+A rejected message never reaches the MTA and no signature is produced — only approved sends are delivered and signed.

 Explore more use cases